swiftlang/swift-evolution/proposals/xxxx-func-parameter-parentheses-optional.md

 }
 ```

-Another example could be functions that return nothing.
+Another example could be functions that return nothing do not need to explicitly state the `-> Void` return type.

-It is legal to write:
+It is legal (and cleaner) to write:

 ```swift
 func bar() {